myltik/azure-docs.ru-ru/articles/resiliency/resiliency-technical-guidance-recovery-on-premises-azure.md

 <properties
-   pageTitle="Техническое руководство по обеспечению устойчивости. Восстановление из локальной среды в Azure | Microsoft Azure" description="Это статья посвящена описанию и разработке систем восстановления из локальной инфраструктуры в Azure" services="" documentationCenter="na" authors="adamglick"
+   pageTitle="Technical guidance: Recovery from on-premises to Azure | Microsoft Azure" description="Article on understanding and designing recovery systems from on-premises infrastructure to Azure" services="" documentationCenter="na" authors="adamglick"